-Sharing our meals with our furry companions is tempting, but can dogs enjoy tuna safely?
-The answer is yes, in moderation and with proper preparation.
-Tuna offers some health benefits for dogs, but there are also potential risks to consider.
-Let's dive into the details of feeding tuna to your canine friend.
+Sharing our meals with our furry companions is tempting, but can dogs eat tuna safely?
+The answer is yes, but it's crucial to understand the benefits, risks, and best practices for feeding tuna to your dog.

 Nutritional Benefits of Tuna for Dogs

-Tuna is a good source of lean protein, essential for building and maintaining muscle mass.
+Tuna is a good source of lean protein, essential for building and maintaining muscle mass in dogs.
 It also contains omega-3 fatty acids, which support healthy skin and coat, joint health, and cognitive function.
+This makes it a tempting treat to share, but how much tuna can a dog eat safely?

 Health Risks of Tuna for Dogs